magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

            " passed the formal validation, but we still have to authenticate you")))
 ```

 Remember to delete anything else.
-As soon as you save the file the
+As soon as you save the file,
-above compilation error disappear.
+everything get recompiled.

 > NOTE 6: we could have returned more detailed messages from the
 > validator result to the user.
 To maintain the same behaviour of the